Notable People

 The colors are lush, the patterns inviting, the materials tactile, and the forms often seem to flirt with pleasure before they drift into something stranger.
 Then the eye notices that the piece is not behaving like a conventional painting at all.
 It is on the floor, or half on the wall and half off it, or moving between print, textile, sculpture, and installation without asking permission.

-That is where the real biography begins.
+That is where the important biography begins.

 She found a middle ground between painting and everything painting tried to exclude